What is a master planand how is it reviewed and approved?

 The General Plan is a city-wide planning document and serves as a blueprint for all land use and growth in Carlsbad.
 All land use documents, including the proposed Village and Barrio Master Plan, must be consistent with the General Plan.
 The General Plan recognizes the unique qualities of the Village and Barrio and encourages revitalization of these neighborhoods.

-Unlike the broad, city-wide coverage of the General Plan, the proposed Master Plan would center on the specific needs of two distinct Carlsbad neighborhoods only – the Barrio and the Village.
-The Master Plan will implement the General Plan and will guide land uses and development in a way that is tailored to each neighborhood.
+Unlike the broad, city-wide coverage of the General Plan, the Master Plan centers on the specific needs of two distinct Carlsbad neighborhoods only – the Barrio and the Village.
+The Master Plan implements the General Plan and guides land uses and development in a way that is tailored to each neighborhood.

 What happens to the existing Village Master Plan and Design Manual?